SAP/credential-digger/README.md

 Please note that the database must be up and running.

 ##### `ui`
-The ui can be used to easily perform scans and flag the discoveries.
+The user interface can be used to easily perform scans and flag the discoveries.

 ## Install